brennv/assemblyai-python-sdk/README.md

 ```

-## Custom language models
+## Custom models

-The quickstart example transcribes audio using a generic English language model.
+The quickstart example transcribes audio using a generic English model.

-In order to retain accuracy with unique word sets, create a custom language model.
+In order to retain accuracy with unique word sets, create a custom model.

 For this example, we create a model using a list of words/sentences found on a wikipedia page.

+Create the custom model.

 ```python
 import assemblyai